A roadtrip through Mexico’s most beautiful towns and cities

 San Miguel de Allende is a popular place.
 You’ll find lots of fancy restaurants, upscale accommodation and nice bars.
 Mexicans love to come here for the weekend.

 Highlights include the Parroquia de San Miguel Arcángel (San Miguel’s very distinctive church) and the colourful streets, churches and historical buildings of the center.
-I cover San Miguel in detail in this post: 10 things to See and Do in San Miguel de Allende.
-And the Best of the Best.

 Just like Guanajuato, San Miguel de Allende is an absolute “Must See”